donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/cyberduck.rst

 .. note::

    If the WebDAV client (i.e. Cyberduck) is inactive for two hours (e.g. no browsing or data transfer activities), you will be logged out automatically by the WebDAV server.
-In this case, you will have to login again with `data access account <data-access-account>`.
+In this case, you will have to login again with your :ref:`data access account <data-access-account>`.

 If you try to upload files to a directory for which you are not authorized (i.e., you are not a contributor or manager of the corresponding collection), you will get an Internal Server Error message similar to the screenshot below.